 - UE shall be able to receive PDCCH and PDSCH with new TCI-states after the delay as specified in Clause 8.10 in the new BWP.

-If the BWP switch is triggered within DRX active time, and one of the two BWPs in a BWP switching is a dormant BWP [TS 38.321, 7], UE shall be able to complete active BWP switching within
+If the BWP switch is triggered within DRX active time, and one of the two BWPs in a BWP switching is a dormant BWP [TS 38.321, 7] and the configurations of the two BWPs differ in any other parameter than PDCCH-ConfigCommon or PDCCH-Config, UE shall be able to complete active BWP switching within

-- TBWPswitchDelay, provided that the BWP switching request is received in any of the first 3 OFDM symbols of a slot corresponding to the serving cell where BWP switching occurs, or
+- TBWPswitchDelay+ X, provided that the BWP switching request is received in any of the first 3 OFDM symbols of a slot in the serving cell on which DCI for dormancy indication is received, or

-- TBWPswitchDelay + 1, provided that the BWP switching request is received after the first 3 OFDM symbols of a slot corresponding to the serving cell where BWP switching occurs
+- TBWPswitchDelay + X + Z, provided that the BWP switching request is received after the first 3 OFDM symbols of a slot in the serving cell on which DCI for dormancy indication is received, where Z=1 slot with respect to the SCS of the serving cell on which DCI for dormancy indication is received.

+If the BWP switch is triggered within DRX active time, and one of the two BWPs in a BWP switching is a dormant BWP [TS 38.321, 7] and the configurations of the two BWPs differ only in PDCCH-ConfigCommon or PDCCH-Config, the above requriements with TBWPswitchDelay corresponding to Type 1 UE capability apply.

 8.6.2A DCI based BWP switch delay on multiple CCs